DFXswiss/payment/README.md

 Skipped 11 backup files.
 ```

-You can use `>1` and `>2` standard output/error stream redirection to filter the necessary information.
+You can use `>1` or `>2` standard output/error stream redirection to filter the necessary information.
 For example:

 ```
 $ ./wallet-diff.sh ../wallet/ 1>/dev/null